nuwave/lighthouse/docs/6/testing/phpunit.md

 ## Setup

+Lighthouse offers some useful test helpers.
+Keep in mind they only work when your test class extends `Illuminate\Foundation\Testing\TestCase`.

-Lighthouse offers some useful test helpers that make it easy to call your API from within a PHPUnit test.
-Just add the `MakesGraphQLRequests` trait to your test class.
+The `MakesGraphQLRequests` trait make it easy to call your API:

 ```diff
 +use Nuwave\Lighthouse\Testing\MakesGraphQLRequests;